 It took me a while before I realized there’s no installer (yet).
 I wasn’t expecting this (even for a beta).
 So I searched on sourceforge (arrived there via the Download page on the website) for a v4.x ISO but couldn’t find any.
 Maybe there could be a note (in bold/capitals) inside the readme on /rockstor/files/4.x that says “THERE’S NO INSTALLER YET, BUILD IT YOURSELF HERE: link”.

 On the Rockstor website I found the howto “Rockstor’s “Built on openSUSE” installer - Beta release” at rockstor.com/docs/installer-howto/installer-howto.html.
 But this only walks you through the trivial part of the installation (after the ISO has already been built).
-There’s no link to github.com/rockstor/rockstor-installer.
+There’s no link to GitHub - rockstor/rockstor-installer: The kiwi-ng configuration used to create Rockstor 4 'Built on openSUSE' installers..
 Which is where you need to be to build the installer.

 I know it’s a beta a.t.m. and the “Rockstor 4 Installer Recipe - call for beta testers” forum post explains it all.
 But the other places (download page, docs) are easier to find.
 I think a few extra notes would help here.